AdamSobieski/Argumentation/README.md

 > </details>

 > [!TIP]
-> One could attach other resources as evidence and otherwise cite scholarly and scientific publications.
+> One could attach other resources as evidence and cite scholarly and scientific publications.
 >
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>